Nilesh Nandan, Immigration Lawyer. Australian visas.

 My first desk (one which I could truly call my own) was a crude bench in a shared cubicle, above an inner-city chicken shop.

 I’ve now spent more than 20,000 hours advising visa applicants and their sponsors.
-Every day I travel to one of our MyVisa® offices Australia-wide.
-I meet with clients like you, face-to-face, or offer my advice by telephone in cases where things need to be actioned urgently.
+Every week I travel to each of the 14 MyVisa® offices Australia-wide.
+I meet with clients like you, face-to-face, or virtually.
+I also offer immigration advice by telephone to help you take action faster.

-I migrated with my parents, two older sisters and younger brother to Australia in 1976, after the Australian Labour Party abandoned the White Australia Policy, landing in Australia by boat.
+I migrated with my parents, two older sisters, and younger brother to Australia in 1976, landing in Australia by boat after the Australian Labour Party abandoned the White Australia Policy.